-A total of \$15,000,000 will be available over the full five project periods to fund approximately 19 projects.
-Each award recipient will be eligible to receive up to \$75,000 for the planning phase.
+A total of \$750,000 will be available over the full five project periods to fund one project.
+The award recipient will be eligible to receive up to \$75,000 for the planning phase.
 Please see the table below for information regarding maximum award amounts for the four implementation years.

-Each project will enroll only 9th grade students in the first implementation year (Project Period 2), and add a grade level each succeeding year of the grant program so that the project reaches full implementation with 9th through 12th grade by the final year of the grant.
+The ECHS will enroll only 9th grade students in the first implementation year (Project Period 2), and add a grade level each succeeding year of the grant program so that the project reaches full implementation with 9th through 12th grade by the final year of the grant.
 Continued funding past the first implementation year will be contingent on satisfactory reporting, the achievement of annual performance benchmarks, and the availability of funds.

 The ECHS must enroll a minimum of 25 students per grade level.
 Research shows that small learning communities with a maximum of 100 students per grade level (or 400 students as their total enrollment for grades 9 through 12) are most effective for the ECHS school design.
-Applicants that are existing ECHS partnerships may present their case for a larger program size; however, regardless of program size, the annual award for each implementation year may not exceed the maximum amounts described below.